mvanholsteijn/docker-service-registrator-kong/README.md

 actually reflecting docker instances running on this host.

 ## Remove all
-When the host is shutdown, it is wise to run the remove\_all command to upstream targets pointing to this host.
+When the host is shutdown, it is wise to run the remove\-all command to upstream targets pointing to this host.

 ```
-remove_all  - remove all upstream targets pointing to this host, but run on host shutdown
+remove-all  - remove all upstream targets pointing to this host, but run on host shutdown
 sync        - synchronise the upstream targets with the running containers
 daemon      - continuously update the upstream targets by subscribing to the Docker event stream
 ```